 These first-person stories remain important reminders of what happens when a stimulant medication that works well suddenly doesn’t—due to switching to the generic.

-What, exactly?
+What problem was/is there, exactly?
 That’s easy.
-These generics lacked the essential technology that makes Concerta, Concerta (the novel OROS osmotic pump).
+These generics lack the essential technology that makes Concerta, Concerta (the novel and proprietary OROS osmotic pump).

-Many medications contain the stimulant methylphenidate (MPH)—Concerta, Ritalin, Ritalin LA, Daytrana, Focalin (a variant of MPH), Metadate, Quillivant, etc. The difference is in how the MPH is delivered to the system.
+Many medications contain the same stimulant methylphenidate (MPH).
+That includes Concerta, Ritalin, Ritalin LA, Daytrana, Focalin (a variant of MPH), Metadate, and Quillivant.
+The difference is in how the MPH is delivered to the system.

-In this post, below, you will find a compilation of real stories from real people, via comments to my blog posts on this topic.
+In this post, below, you will find a compilation of real stories from generic Concerta users, via comments to my blog posts on this topic.
 They share their experiences with the Concerta “true generics.”
 As it turns out, they weren’t all that true to brand.

-And what about the pharmacists?
+What about the pharmacists?
 Could working for a drugstore chain present a conflict-of-interest?
 Generics are typically much more profitable than the brand and, in some cases, the authorized generic.
-When these pharmacists assure customers that generics are “the same as brand,” are they showing more allegiance to the store than the consumer?
-In other words, are they compromised or simply ignorant about the vagaries of “bioequivalence”?
+When pharmacists assure customers that generics are “the same as brand,” where does their allegiance lie?
+Are they compromised—or ignorant?
+Or both?

 Before getting to the first-person accounts from Concerta-generics consumers, let’s quickly review two issues following the downgrading:

-Kudco has been mum on the subject.
-But Dublin, Ireland-based Mallinckrodt, which reportedly saw shares fall almost 7% on the news, responded to the FDA decision by immediately filing a lawsuit against the FDA.
+Kudco has remained mum.
+But Ireland-based Mallinckrodt, which reportedly saw shares fall almost 7% on the news, responded to the FDA decision by filing a lawsuit against the FDA.